 Important: It's required that you work with highly experienced developers and use our documentation for the use case analysis.

 Once the developer has reviewed the documentation, articles and FAQ’s provided if still guidance or technical support is needed please create a support ticket by emailing email@example.com.
 Also note, we do not provide telephone and/or live support, only via email.
-The developer should be very familiar with building to REST APIs and implementing OAuth 2.0 auth code grant type.
+The developer should be very familiar with building to REST APIs.
 The developer should also ensure continuous maintenance of any apps and integrations they have developed.

 API Rate Limits